Brought to you by

 “There are all these memories from this area; people will reminisce and say ‘Oh, I remember this from the 60s,’ but then there was a long period of time after that when the bars got kind of seedy and the area was run down and nobody picked up the trash,” Caswell reflected.
 “And then we came along as the Business Association and we decided we wanted to create new memories.
 So now the kids growing up here are forming great memories of Misquamicut because they have things like Spring Fest and Fall Fest to go to, and there’s a whole new generation growing up knowing what drive-in movies are.”

-The 2018 season kicks off with Jaws on May 18th and runs til October 12, with 39 films screening in between, ranging from classics like Grease to new favorites like The Force Awakens, and including a three-night Back to the Future extravaganza in July.
+The 2019 season kicks off with Jaws on May 17 and runs through September 7, ranging from classics like Grease to Back to the Future.
 Don’t miss out!